derivita/hrpc-docs/content/docs/guides/auth.md

 ### Authentication API

-gRPC provides a simple authentication API based around the unified concept of Credentials objects, which can be used when creating an entire gRPC channel or an individual call.
+HRPC provides a simple authentication API based around the unified concept of Credentials objects, which can be used when creating an entire HRPC channel or an individual call.

 #### Credential types